 Defending kids and parents accused of possessing alcohol by a minor or serving alcohol to a minor.

-My name is Kevin Black and I’ve been defending people in Greenwich, Stamford, Darien, New Canaan, Westport, Wilton and other affluent Fairfield County towns from police enforcement action for 30 years.
+The attorneys at Bayer & Black have been defending people in Greenwich, Stamford, Darien, New Canaan, Westport, Wilton and other affluent Fairfield County towns from police enforcement action for 30 years.
 If your case is approached in the correct way prosecutors will work with the top Fairfield County criminal defense attorneys to limit the damage done to kids and families as a result of these charges.
 Do not just pay the ticket or automatically apply for a program if you are accused of violating these alcohol related statutes.
 Call me today at Bayer & Black P.C.
 203-762-0751 for a free consultation to discuss your options.